mgrady3/PLEASE/README.md

 ## Usage
 For instructions on usage for LEEM and LEED data sets, see the file [USAGE.md](USAGE.md) contained within this source repository.

+## Known Bugs
+PLEASE is a cross-platform software package and should function identically on most operating systems for nearly all of its functionality.
+However, there are occasional quirks causing slight differences between operating systems.
+Here is a list of some of the known bugs:

+    - OS X

+        * Menu Bar may become inactive on startup.
+Known issue with GUI applications on OS X that are not bundled into an application package (.app file) and are thus missing the "info.plist" configuration file.
+A work around is included to swap application focus on launch via a call to an applescript included in the source code - cmd.scpt

+        * Open File Dialog has no title.
+Known issue with OS X versions >= than El Capitan.
+The title bar was intentionally removed for open file and directory chooser dialogs.

  ## Contributing

  PLEASE was written and developed as a project for my doctoral research.
 As such, I am the only developer on the project.
 However, I welcome any and all contributions to this software package.
 I have included the main features which were relevant to my research, however, there will likely be more that I have missed.
 With each new experiment I became involved in, the software grew accordingly.
 However, I have been the primary tester for the software.
 I welcome others to try the software and provide feedback.